Researching the History of Amendments to the Massachusetts Constitution

 • Boston Globe (1980-current): Search the Globe database offered through the State Library for articles relating to state government.
 Earlier issues of the Boston Globe back to 1872 can be found in a database provided by the Boston Public Library.
 (Massachusetts residents with a valid Boston Public Library card)

-• HeinOnlineProvided by the Social Law Library, this database of primary and secondary legal materials includes articles and law reviews from prominent journals.
-(Available on-site in the Library)
+• HeinOnline: This database of primary and secondary legal materials includes articles and law reviews from prominent journals.
+(Available on-site in the Library and remotely with a State Library card)

 Additional Resources